 The pool of trained patternmakers is now virtually static, with the youngest patternmakers in their early to mid-30s, mostly planning to leave the industry to move into something which seems more secure.
 There are around 4800 engineering patternmakers in Australia, and it is a highly gendered trade: 96% are men (although there is no reason why this work would be inappropriate for women).
 While patternmakers can find their work satisfying for its variety and problem-solving activity, their work can also be understood as highly alienated – as it is now dominated by CNC machining, and the manual work now comprises hand-finishing and painting.
 (There are of course, exceptions to this rule, for example at Kelgrif Patterns in Melbourne.)

-Many people who trained as engineering patternmakers no longer work as patternmakers: they have retrained as teachers, designers, artists, tool-makers, retail workers, farmers, business-owners, etc. Regardless of whether or not they still work in the industry, patternmakers possess valuable skills and capacities.
+Many people who trained as engineering patternmakers no longer work as patternmakers: they have ‘retrained’ (in one way or another) as teachers, designers, artists, retail workers, farmers, business-owners, construction workers, etc. Regardless of whether or not they still work in the industry, patternmakers possess valuable skills and capacities.
 They are creative problem solvers; they possess manual and technical machine skills, visual literacy, artistic and design sensibility, geometric and mathematical understanding, and attention to detail.
 Patternmakers also possess an in-depth understanding of manufacturing processes and material properties.
 One question for Australia is whether these skills and experiences will be valued, and how they might be applied and reapplied in other contexts.

 If you have trained as an engineering patternmaker, and you’re interested in participating in an interview, please get in touch.
 It doesn’t matter whether or not you still work in manufacturing.
 Click here for more information about the interview process.